Australian-born Toronto travel writer Amanda Lee is the winner of this year’s Master of Fine Arts Scholarship.

-The $1,500 bursary is awarded to a student in the second year of the King’s Master of Fine Arts in Creative Nonfiction.
-The bursary is intended to help the student undertake research for their book project, which they would otherwise not be able to pursue.
+The $1,500 scholarship is awarded to a student in the second year of the King’s Master of Fine Arts in Creative Nonfiction.
+The scholarship is intended to help the student undertake research for their book project, which they would otherwise not be able to pursue.

 It’s made possible by the generosity of award-winning journalist and nonfiction writer, Mary Janigan, a supporter of the MFA program since its inception, and her husband, respected business leader Thomas Kierans.